SharvananB0510/Steeldata_SQL_Challenge-6/readme.md

 # Marketing Analysis

-This contribution is part of the 6 challenges presented by Steel Data.
+This contribution is part of the 6 challenges presented by Steel Data.https://github.com/SharvananB0510/Steel_challenge-6/blob/main/readme.md

 Get the dataset [link](https://www.steeldata.org.uk/sql6.html).

-## Challange Overview
+## Challenge Overview
 The challenge aimed to analyze the marketing campaigns conducted by 'Sustainable Clothing Co.' and answer several key questions.
 By leveraging SQL queries, I delved into the provided data and extracted valuable insights related to transaction details, product performance, revenue generation, and more.

 ## Tables